MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 - The Seven Churches.md

 https://www.bible.com/bible/111/REV.2.15

 - this links with Ephesus (==Revelation 2:6==) with the Nicolaitans, the church of Ephesus hated the teaching of the Nicolaitans and God did too but some of the people in Pergamum are actually embracing their teachings.
-- Nicolaitans comes from a word
+- The name Nicolaitans comes from a phrase that infers / carria

 >'Repent therefore!
 Otherwise, I will soon come to you and will fight against them with the sword of my mouth. ' ==Revelation 2:16==